Living Trust Legal Forms Software

 Protect and distribute family assets with a Revocable Living Trust.
 Financial planners and attorneys have used Trusts for years to pass property from one generation to the next without Probate.
 A Revocable Living Trust provides a safe and legal way to manage assets while alive, then distribute those assets exactly as desired upon death.
 Step-by-step Q&A software creates the Joint Trust or Single Trust required based on marital status, children, state of residence, and how assets are to be distributed.

-AMERICA’S BEST REVOCABLE LIVING TRUST LEGAL FORMS SOFTWARE
+AMERICA’S BEST REVOCABLE LIVING TRUST SELF-HELP LEGAL DOCUMENT SOFTWARE

 A Living Trust allows you to legally decide two important issues regarding your wealth: how you want your assets and property managed while you are alive; and how you want your assets and property distributed after your death.